msupply-foundation/conforma-web-app/documentation/internal/Element-Type-Specs.md

 - **options\***: `array[string | object]` -- array of options for the user to select from.
 If an array of **strings** is provided, these strings will be displayed to the user.
 However, if an array of **objects** is provided, you will also need to specify an `optionsDisplayProperty` (see below)
 - **default**: `string`/`number` -- if not provided, defaults to index 0.
 - **search**: `boolean` (default: `false`) -- if `true`, the list of options can be searched and filtered by user
 - **optionsDisplayProperty**: If `options` (above) consists of an array of objects, this parameter specifies the field of each object to be displayed in the options list.
-For example, if `options` was a list of organisation objects (i.e. `{orgId, name, licenceNumber}`), you'd probably specify `name` as the `optionsDisplayProperty`.
+For example, if `options` was a list of organisation objects (i.e. `{orgId, name, licenceNumber}`), you`d probably specify `name`as the`optionsDisplayProperty`.
 Note that even though one field is displayed to the user in the Dropdown list, the _entire_ selected object is saved as the selection.
 - ~~**hasOther**: `boolean` -- if `true`, an additional text-entry field is provided so the user can add their own alternative option _(not yet implemented)_~~

 #### Response type